Norfolk Island Bounty

 Meals: Breakfast

-Travel dates | Price per person, sole use* |
+| Travel dates | Price per person, sole use |

-06 - 13 June 2025 | From $5387 |
+| 5 - 12 June 2027 | From $6040* |

 Please also note: Due to the limited airline schedule to Norfolk Island, this tour only departs from Brisbane.
 Passengers from other cities wishing to join the tour will need to meet in Brisbane.
 This may require arriving and/ or departing Brisbane the day before/after the tour dates.
-We can assist with these additional arrangement on request or you can see speak with your RAC travel consultant for current availability and pricing.
+We can assist with this additional arrangement on request, or you can see speak with your RAC travel consultant for current availability and pricing.

 *All prices shown are starting prices, capacity controlled and subject to availability and change at any time.
 Price is per person Sole Use and subject to availability.
-Price is correct as at 07 October 2025.
+Price is correct as at 18 August 2026.
 Tour requires minimum number of passengers to depart.
 Prices may fluctuate if surcharges, fees, taxes or currencies change.
 Solo Connections is constantly striving to improve our itineraries and inclusions.
 If such improvements can be made, or unforeseen circumstances beyond our control make changes necessary, we reserve the right at any time to vary itineraries and to substitute inclusions of equal value.
 Beverages, additional meals, hotel mini bars, laundry, phone calls, any items of personal nature not included.
 Further booking conditions apply, please check all prices, availability and other information with your travel agent at time of or before booking.
 Package cancellation fees apply.

 ^Price is based on Economy class airfares including taxes departing Brisbane.
 Passengers from other cities wishing to join the tour will need to meet in Brisbane.
 This may require arriving and/ or departing Brisbane the day before/after the tour dates.
 Please contact your RAC travel consultant to assist with these additional arrangements.